nickdodd79/AutoBogus/README.md

 # AutoBogus
-A C# library complementing the Bogus generator by added auto creation and population capabilities.
+A C# library complementing the Bogus generator by adding auto creation and population capabilities.